We are always looking for easy kids craft activities and painting on food has been one of the most fun ideas yet!

 Here are more fun kids crafts that you might enjoy!

 Your kids will love my daughter’s craft videos!
-She shows you how to make dog collar for a stuffed animal here.
+She shows you how to make dog collar for a stuffed animal.

 Preserve beach vacation memories with this fun craft for kids!